sequenceiq/blog/source/_posts/2014-03-31-mahout-on-tez.markdown

 All these are because the Tez runtime is using in-memory operations whenever is possible instead of temporarily persisting the sorted partitions to HDFS.
 Tez and [Hortonworks' Stinger initiative](http://hortonworks.com/labs/stinger/) is opening up new possibilities to write faster and more performant Hadoop jobs, and closes the gap between stream and batch processing.

-We are in the middle of rewriting and share with the Hadoop community all the Mahout drivers we use - to Apache Tez.
-Also we are in the middle of proof-of-concepting our Scala/Sclalding based map-reduce jobs to use Tez as a runtime.
+We are in the middle of rewriting - and sharing with the Hadoop community all the Mahout drivers we use - to Apache Tez.
+Also we are in the middle of proof-of-concepting our Scala/Scalding based map-reduce jobs to use Tez as a runtime.

 Follow up with this [blog](http://blog.sequenceiq.com/) and visit our [GitHub](https://github.com/sequenceiq) page for further details.